David Gordon Green's unrealized projects: Barefoot Bandit

-Green announced in April 2011 that he expressed interest in doing a remake of the 1968 film Ice Station Zebra, adding that he wrote a script for the remake for Warner Bros.

 Untitled musical film

-In April 2011, Green also revealed a dream project of his about rival musical families in Branson, Missouri in the 1960s, adding that "If someone called me up and asked if I wanted to do Seven Brides for Seven Brothers I'd jump to the front of the line for that."
+In April 2011, Green revealed a dream project of his about rival musical families in Branson, Missouri in the 1960s, adding that "If someone called me up and asked if I wanted to do Seven Brides for Seven Brothers I'd jump to the front of the line for that."

 Q

 In November 2011, it was announced that Green would write and direct a film adaptation of Evan Mandery's Q for Columbia Pictures.
 The film was to have been produced by Matt Tolmach and Pouya Shahbazian.
 In August 2015, the project was moved to Lionsgate Films without Green's involvement.

 Little House on the Prairie

 It was reported in 2012 that Green was in talks to direct a film based on Laura Ingalls Wilder's Little House on the Prairie for Sony Pictures.
 Abi Morgan was to have written the script.
 Scott Rudin was to serve as producer.
 Green left the project in 2014 when it was announced that Sean Durkin will direct the film.